Parmesan Cauliflower Ravioli Recipe

 - Knead for 10 minutes, or until the dough feels elastic.

-- Place ravioli dough into a lightly oiled bowl and place into the refrigerator.
-Let it rest for at least 1 hour, or up to one day.
+- Place ravioli dough into a lightly oiled bowl and place it into the refrigerator.
+Let it rest for at least 1 hour, or up to 1 day.

 Video Guide to Making Pasta Dough